 Don't use antihistamines.
 They dry up the secretions and can make the cough worse.

-Acute bronchitis can worsen and progress to chronic bronchitis or pneumonia.
+Acute bronchitis can get worse and progress to chronic bronchitis or pneumonia.
 If this happens, a different treatment may be needed.

 Acute bronchitis can’t always be prevented.
-But there are shots you can get to prevent its complications, such as pneumonia.
+But there are things you can do to lower your risk for acute bronchitis:

 Most often, bronchitis goes away on its own.
 If your symptoms get worse or don’t get better over time, call your healthcare provider.

 Bronchitis is inflammation of the breathing tubes.
 These airways are called bronchi.
 There are several different types of bronchitis.
 The 2 most common are acute and chronic.